xuancong84/python-remote-debug/README.md

         {
             "label": "prepare",
             "type": "shell",
-            "command": "rsync -avlP * xxx.xxx.xxx.xxx:./projects/python-remote-debug/ && (ssh xxx.xxx.xxx.xxx 'cd projects/test-debug-server/; python -m debugpy --listen xxx.xxx.xxx.xxx:12345 --wait-for-client your-python-code.py' & while ! ssh xxx.xxx.xxx.xxx netstat -tnl | grep :12345; do sleep 0.1; done)"
+            "command": "rsync -avlP * xxx.xxx.xxx.xxx:./projects/python-remote-debug/ && (ssh xxx.xxx.xxx.xxx 'cd projects/test-debug-server/; python -m debugpy --listen xxx.xxx.xxx.xxx:12345 --wait-for-client your-python-code.py 1>/dev/null 2>/dev/null' & while ! ssh xxx.xxx.xxx.xxx netstat -tnl | grep :12345; do sleep 0.1; done)"
         }
     ]
 }
 ```
 where all symbols are defined in the same way as in Step 2 above.
 The full command consists of three parts: 1. rsync local source codes to the remote server; 2. launch the remote debug server via ssh and set it to background; 3. wait for the debug port to be ready.
+Take note that `1>/dev/null 2>/dev/null` is neccessary if your program has STDOUT/STDERR output.

 ## X11 tunneling for GUI
 If you need to use Python graphics libraries like `matplotlib` to plot charts, you will need X11 tunneling via SSH.
 To do so: